Wisconsin politicians on both sides of the aisle reject Trump's suggestion to delay election

 State Senate Majority Leader Scott Fitzgerald, R-Juneau, a staunch Trump backer who is running for Congress, also tweeted opposition to postponing the election.
 Fitzgerald sued Evers to stop a delay in the state’s April election.

 U.S. Reps.
-Mike Gallagher and Bryan Steil, both Republicans in the House, said Congress should ensure the election will take place on Nov.
+Mike Gallagher and Bryan Steil, both Republicans in the House, and U.S. Sen. Ron Johnson, R-Oshkosh, said Congress should ensure the election will take place on Nov.
 3 and that every eligible American is able to vote safely and securely on that date.

 U.S. Rep. Glenn Grothman, R-Glenbeulah, said he hadn’t heard of any serious attempt to change the date of the November election.